auttam/easycli/readme.md

 // configuration object
 var config = {
-    help: 'This is a demo command line tool',
+    help: 'This is a demo command-line tool',
     params: [
         {
             name: 'message',